Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 One of the most important habits of a company will always be to analyze the requirements of the people inside and outside the firm.
 In simple terms, a company must always safeguard the interests of the clients as well as the employees while devising a marketing strategy.

-It refers to the mechanism which is put into place to deliver the goods and services to the customers.
+Process in marketing refers to the mechanism that is put into place to deliver the goods and services to the customers.
 A standard process determined by the company ensures that the customer will receive the same standard of quality services repeatedly.

 The process mapping ensures that the target audience can be dependable on the services being discerned.

-7. Physical Evidence in 7 P’s of Marketing Mix
+7. 7 P’s of Marketing Mix: Physical Evidence

 Physical evidence, as the word suggests, is what the customers see.
 The actions and words put across by the company should match what they can see when they interact with the business.